trufflesuite/trufflesuite.com/src/docs/ganache/truffle-projects/linking-a-truffle-project.md

 ![Project Listed](/img/docs/ganache/v2-shared-seese/project-listed.png)

 You can add multiple projects to a workspace.
-After you're finished with adding projects you can click the `SAVE AND RESTART` (`SAVE WORKSPACE` if this is a new workspace) button in the top right.
+After you're finished adding projects you can click the `SAVE AND RESTART` (`SAVE WORKSPACE` if this is a new workspace) button in the top right.